fluxcd/flux/internal_docs/releasing.md

 6. [Create a release in GitHub](https://github.com/weaveworks/flux/releases/new)

-Use a tag name as explained above; semver for the flux daemon, `helm-` then the semver for the Helm operator.
+Use a tag name as explained above; semver for the Flux daemon, `helm-` then the semver for the Helm operator.

 Copy and paste the changelog entry.
 You may need to remove newlines